 Globalisation has facilitated the relative decoupling of economic activities from resource impacts and waste generation in developed countries, as increasingly, the majority of energy- and resource-intensive activities take place in developing nations, with cheap production and labour costs.
-However, when taking into account the lifecycle of products, the intensity of resource use and waste generation remains unchanged.
+However, when taking into account the life-cycle of products, the intensity of resource use and waste generation remains unchanged.
 Globalisation has thus promoted the outsourcing of unsustainable production systems to developing countries, transferring production emissions to outsourced nations' production activities whilst exporting products to developed countries.
 For example, China - a foremost producer of inexpensive goods - produces and exports a large quantity of goods for the North American market.
 Clearly, globalisation - and the outsourcing of production - masks a significant dearth in sustainable consumption patterns.

 Much of the projected growth of the global population between now and 2050 will take place in emerging economies.
-A significant rise in the consumer class appears highly likely - estimates based on population projects suggest that by 2015 the global consumer class will comprise of at least 2 billion people.
+A significant rise in the consumer class appears highly likely - estimates based on population projects suggest that by 2015 the global consumer class will comprise of at least 2 billion people29.
 A growing consumer class in these economies will add to pressures on resources and sinks that are already high because of Northern consumption habits.
-Already, in 2010 BRIC economies Brazil, Russia, India and China) accounted for half of global consumption.
-As affluence in BRIC countries increases, the types of good they consume will move from low-value agricultural products to higher end products such as cars, office equipment and other electronic items.
+Already, in 2010 BRIC economies Brazil, Russia, India and China) accounted for half of global consumption.30 As affluence in BRIC countries increases, the types of good they consume will move from low-value agricultural four-steps-to-securing-sustainable-long-term-economic-growth-in-the-uk products to higher end products such as cars, office equipment and other electronic items.
 Indeed, increasing affluence will have a considerable impact upon levels of consumption and pressure on global ecosystems due to increasing demands for food - particularly animal products, residential water and energy use, private vehicle ownership, travel and waste generation.